 Finally, there are Racing and Propulsion yachts.
 These vessels are created for the purpose of sport.
 The Racing yacht relies entirely on wind power whereas the Propulsion is a hybrid of both sails and an engine.
 Whatever style you prefer, whether it be for sport or leisure, you are guaranteed to find the yacht for you.

 If you’re looking to maintain your yacht to the highest standards, let Offshore Supply help.
-We can supply you with all of your marine cleaning materials and more!
+We can supply you with all of your marine chandlery online and marine cleaning materials more!
 You can contact us now online or call 0845 5211939.